Dwolla/integration-examples/packages/secure-token-exchange/plaid/README.md

 password: pass_good
 ```

-To simulate different flows, you can use different test credentials that can be found in [Plaid's website](https://plaid.com/docs/sandbox/test-credentials/).
+To simulate different flows, you can use different test credentials that can be found on [Plaid's website](https://plaid.com/docs/sandbox/test-credentials/).